chinapedia/wikipedia.abstract.en/Page/ASCII_art.md

 Uses

-ASCII_Panzer_unt_Sattelzug.png Roflcopter.gif ASCII art is used wherever text can be more readily printed or transmitted than graphics, or in some cases, where the transmission of pictures is not possible.
+ASCII art is used wherever text can be more readily printed or transmitted than graphics, or in some cases, where the transmission of pictures is not possible.
 This includes typewriters, teleprinters, non-graphic computer terminals, printer separators, in early computer networking (e.g., BBSes), e-mail, and Usenet news messages.
 ASCII art is also used within the source code of computer programs for representation of company or product logos, and flow control or other diagrams.
 In some cases, the entire source code of a program is a piece of ASCII art – for instance, an entry to one of the earlier International Obfuscated C Code Contest is a program that adds numbers, but visually looks like a binary adder drawn in logic ports.[13]

 Some electronic schematic archives represent the circuits using ASCII art.[14][15][16][17][18][19][20][21][22][23][24]